A Theory of Saving under Risk Preference Dynamics: Introduction

-We extend this literature by introducing preference shocks into a generic optimal savings framework, allowing for time-varying and state-dependent risk aversion.
-The models in previous studies, such as \citet{ma2021theory}, emerge as special cases of our framework.
-We show that this extension fundamentally alters the dynamics of saving and its asymptotic behavior.
-In contrast to \cite{ma2021theory}, vanishing asymptotic MPCs are a generic feature of our framework rather than a knife-edge case.
-Zero asymptotic MPCs emerge naturally whenever agents face a positive probability of transitioning to a lower risk-aversion state, even without stochastic discounting and return risk.
-Conversely, when risk aversion can only drift upward, the consumption function becomes nonconcave in wealth and the asymptotic MPC converges to one, departing sharply from the classical concavity-based intuition of \citet{carroll1996concavity}, \citet{ma2020income}, and \cite{ma2021theory}.
+Our paper contributes to this literature by developing a general theory of consumption and saving under stochastic risk preferences.
+As noted earlier, this induces vanishing asymptotic MPCs under conditions that are independent of stochastic discounting, return and income risks, and substantially weaker than those in the existing literature.
+Beyond these results, our framework also generates novel asymptotic outcomes when downward transitions in risk aversion are absent.
+In particular, the asymptotic MPC may converge to one and the consumption function may become nonconcave in wealth, departing sharply from the classical concavity-based intuition of \citet{carroll1996concavity}, \cite{benhabib2015wealth}, \cite{cao2020recursive}, \citet{ma2020income}, \cite{ma2021theory}, and \cite{Roulleau-Pasdeloup2026}.

-Our study also builds on the theoretical literature on the optimal savings problem, a central building block of incomplete market models in modern macroeconomics \citep{chamberlain2000optimal, rabault2002borrowing, kuhn2013recursive, li2014solving, benhabib2015wealth, ma2020income}.
-As noted earlier, we extend the techniques of \cite{li2014solving} and \cite{ma2020income} to solve a generic optimal savings problem with preference shocks.
-While this literature focuses primarily on existence, uniqueness, and computability, our analysis centers on the asymptotic properties of optimal consumption, which has received little attention and has no direct counterpart in these studies.
+Our paper is also related to the theoretical literature on optimal savings problems, a cornerstone of modern macroeconomics \citep{chamberlain2000optimal, kuhn2013recursive, li2014solving, benhabib2015wealth, cao2020recursive, ma2020income, Roulleau-Pasdeloup2026}.
+This literature has primarily focused on the existence, uniqueness, and computation of optimal policies under increasingly general environments.
+We contribute to this line of research by establishing a general optimal savings framework with preference shocks and deriving new results on the asymptotic behavior of consumption and saving.
+The asymptotic analysis developed here has no direct counterpart in the existing literature.

-Finally, our model is motivated by the empirical evidence that risk aversion is time-varying and state-dependent, evolving with both idiosyncratic and aggregate shocks.
-Improvements in financial circumstances and past success are associated with lower risk aversion \citep{anderson2008lost, kettlewell2019risk, yesuf2009poverty}.
-Adverse events such as health shocks \citep{deckere2016health, finkelstein2013what}, exposure to violence \citep{jakiela2019violence}, or accidents \citep{shum2022time} often lead to substantial and persistent increases in risk aversion.
-Macroeconomic conditions also play a crucial role: risk aversion tends to decline during expansions \citep{sahm2012risk, malmendier2011babies} and rise sharply following recessions, such as the global financial crisis \citep{guiso2018time}.